Uncharted 4: A Thief's End

 Uncharted 4: A Thief's End is a 2016 action-adventure game developed by Naughty Dog and published by Sony Computer Entertainment.
 It is the fourth main entry in the Uncharted series.
 Set several years after the events of Uncharted 3: Drake's Deception, players control Nathan Drake, a former treasure hunter coaxed out of retirement by his presumed-dead brother Samuel.
 With Nathan's longtime partner, Victor Sullivan, they search for clues to the location of Henry Avery's long-lost treasure.
 A Thief's End is played from a third-person perspective and incorporates platformer elements.
 Players solve puzzles and use firearms, melee combat, and stealth to combat enemies.
 In the online multiplayer mode, up to ten players engage in co-operative and competitive modes.

 Development of Uncharted 4 began in 2011, soon after the release of Uncharted 3.
 It was led by creative director Amy Hennig and game director Justin Richmond.
 Development was hampered in 2014 due to Hennig and Richmond's departure from Naughty Dog; they were replaced by Neil Druckmann and Bruce Straley.
 The team sought to incorporate elements of open-world gameplay, with larger levels to encourage free-roaming exploration and combat.
 The relationship between Nathan and Elena was central, and Naughty Dog attempted to humanize them more than in previous games.
 A Thief's End was Naughty Dog's first game developed specifically for the PlayStation 4; the team took advantage of the hardware to process larger dynamic environments.

 A Thief's End was released in May 2016 to acclaim for its gameplay, narrative, emotional depth, visuals, and multiplayer, with several reviewers finding the game a worthy conclusion to Nathan's story.
-Considered one of the greatest video games ever made, it won year-end accolades, including Game of the Year awards from several gaming publications, critics, and award ceremonies.
+It won year-end accolades, including Game of the Year awards from several gaming publications, critics, and award ceremonies, and it is considered among the greatest video games ever made.
 With over 18 million copies sold, it is the highest-selling Uncharted game and one of the best-selling PlayStation 4 games.
 A standalone expansion, Uncharted: The Lost Legacy, was released in 2017.
 A remastered version was released as part of Uncharted: Legacy of Thieves Collection for the PlayStation 5 and Windows in 2022.

 Gameplay

-Uncharted 4: A Thief's End is an action-adventure game played from a third-person perspective, with platforming elements.
-Players traverse several environments, moving through locations including towns, buildings, and wilderness to advance through the game's story.
-Players use firearms, melee combat, and stealth to combat hostile enemies.
+Uncharted 4: A Thief's End is an action-adventure game played from a third-person perspective.
+Players traverse several environments via platforming, moving through locations including towns, buildings, and wilderness to advance through the story.
+They use firearms, melee combat, and stealth to combat hostile enemies.
 For most of the game, players control Nathan Drake—a treasure hunter who is physically adept and can jump, sprint, climb, swim, scale narrow ledges and walls, swing with a rope, use a grappling hook and perform other acrobatic actions.
-Players also drive vehicles during some gameplay segments.
+Vehicles are driven during some gameplay segments.